wpswings/wallet-system-for-woocommerce/README.txt

 == Upgrade Notice ==

-= 2.2.8 - Released on 16 Sep 2022 =
+= 2.2.9 - Released on 7 November 2022 =
-* New: Compatible with WooCommerce currency switcher plugin.
+* Fix: Issue fix with multi currency plugin.
-* New: Download transaction details in pdf form.
+* Fix: Bug fix in for wallet recharge order [WooCommerce Analytics report]
-* New: Compatible with the latest WP and WC.
+* New: WP and WC latest update.
+* New: Admin can enable/disable wallet partial payment.
+* New: Mention a wallet shortcode in general settings.